aridjayarecipes/cutesrecipes.web.app/content/post/2055-easiest-way-to-make-award-winning-balsamic-roasted-brussels-sprouts.md

 - "1 tbsp balsamic vinegar"
 recipeinstructions:
 - "Preheat oven to 400°"
-- "Place Brussels sprouts on a sheet pan, including some of the loose leaves, which get crisp when they&#39;re roasted."
+- "Place Brussels sprouts on a sheet pan, including some of the loose leaves, which get crisp when they're roasted."
 - "Cut pancetta into 1/2-in dice, and add to the pan.
 Add olive oil, 1 1/2 tsp salt, and 1/2 tsp pepper; toss with your hands.
 Spread out the mixture in a single layer."
-- "Roast Brussels sprouts 20-30 min, until they&#39;re tender and nicely browned and the pancetta is cooked.
+- "Roast Brussels sprouts 20-30 min, until they're tender and nicely browned and the pancetta is cooked.
 Toss once during roasting."
 - "Remove from oven, drizzle immediately with balsamic vinegar, and toss again.
 Taste for seasonings and serve hot."
 categories:
 - Recipe